abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Capturing stdout of a long-running process in real time

 To capture the output of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
 Also, we need to capture its stdout in a separate thread.
-Because the thread that launches the process will be waiting for it to terminate (although that it never will).
+Because the thread that launches the process will be waiting for it to terminate (although it never will).

-Because the process doesn't terminate, the thread that consumes its stdout doesn't stop, either.
+Because the process doesn't terminate, the thread that consumes its output doesn't stop, either.
-It consumes the process's output as new content comes in, and waits if there's nothing to consume, because `proc.stdout.readline()` is blocking.
+It keeps processing the output as new content comes in, and idles if there's nothing to consume, because `proc.stdout.readline()` call is blocking.
 When the process gets killed, `proc.stdout` stops blocking and the thread terminates.